-Another hostel/ bar combo, this is a favourite with many travellers to Cusco mainly because of the popular ‘Happy Hour’ everyday.
+Another hostel/ bar combo, this is a favorite with many travelers to Cusco mainly because of the popular ‘Happy Hour’ every day.
 There’s also drinks promotions, pub quizzes and live music in the bar depending on what night you’re there.

 Mama Africa, Portal de Panes 109, Plaza de Armas

 Definitely, one of the bars you will hear most about in Cusco is Mama Africa and after one night out here you will see why.
 Every night in Mama Africa’s is party night and they’re main aim is to make sure that you have fun no matter where you’re from.